matthmr/side/README.md

 ### Notes:
 - if you already have a query, running `youtube-json.sh` with that query will **not** re-query it.

+## edit-copy.sh
+Edits the copy contents of an X11 server using `XSEL` and the `CLIPEDITOR` variables.
+Run with `-e` to edit the latest existing clipboard file.

+## statusbar

+Status bar generator spitting results to *STDOUT*.

+## xsetroot-statusbar

+Runs the `statusbar` script and also sets the title of the root window (equivalent to the statusbar in WMs like DWM) to the result of `statusbar`.

 ## dmenu scripts
 ### cmus-dmenu